Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Hualan Restaurant

-Hualan, too is housed in the Centria Mall in Riyadh, that offers modern Chinese cuisine; this high-end dining restaurant combines different traditional Asian cooking techniques plating novel flavors and textures to create innovative dishes.
+Hualan is also housed in the Centria Mall in Riyadh, which offers modern Chinese cuisine; this high-end dining restaurant combines different traditional Asian cooking techniques, plating novel flavors, and textures to create innovative dishes.

-Here you will find exotic food like prawns fried in pumpkin sauce and jasmine tea-smoked beef ribs.
+You will find exotic food like prawns fried in pumpkin sauce and jasmine tea-smoked beef ribs here.
 It offers a wide selection of bespoke Jing tea and smoothies infused with exotic Asian ingredients.

-Hualan also boasts of an all-natural geometric interior, with the restaurant’s terrace with Riyadh’s skyline view.
+Hualan also boasts an all-natural geometric interior, with the restaurant’s terrace and Riyadh’s skyline view.

-During the cooler winter months, it is the perfect spot for al fresco dining.
+It is the perfect spot for al fresco dining during the cooler winter.

 Najd Village Restaurant

 Dining at Najd Village is an unrivaled experience.
 The huge heritage building can host up to 1,000 people.
-But, it also serves traditional Saudi Arabian cuisine as per the original style and flavors.
+But it also serves traditional Saudi Arabian cuisine per the original style and flavors.

-Guests enjoy their feasts as in the olden days, sitting down on comfy, authentic cushions breathing in, the beautiful museum-like décor around them.
+Guests enjoy their feasts as in the olden days, sitting on comfy, authentic cushions, breathing in the beautiful museum-like décor around them.

 Furthermore, the menu comprises both vegetarian and meat dishes.
 ‘Matazeez,’ lamb dumplings in a tomato sauce, and ‘Mogalgal,’ a peppery lamb dish, are the two must-have specialties.

-Make sure to book ahead; Najd Village is one of the most visited dining restaurants in Riyadh.
+Book ahead; Najd Village is one of Riyadh’s most visited dining restaurants.

 Elements Restaurant in Riyadh